brighamdent/elite-inspections/README.md

 5. Run the development server
    npm run dev
    The app will be running at http://localhost:3000.

-6. Build for production
-   To build the project for production, run: npm run build

 Usage
 - Access the scheduling system as a customer or admin via the provided dashboard.